openmm/openmmexampleplugin/README.md

 OpenCL and CUDA Kernels
 =======================

+The OpenCL and CUDA versions of the force are implemented with the common compute framework.
+This allows us to write a single class (`CommonCalcExampleForceKernel`) that provides an implementation for both platforms at the same time.
+Device code is written in a subset of the OpenCL and CUDA languages, with a few macro and function definitions to make them identical.

 The OpenCL and CUDA platforms compile all of their kernels from source at runtime.
 This requires you to store all your kernel source in a way that makes it accessible at runtime.
 That turns out to be harder than you might think: simply storing source files on disk is brittle,